 Parameter | Description |

-Instance RAM Role | Associate a RAM role with the instance to grant it access to other cloud resources.
-This method uses temporary credentials from STS to access other cloud resources, which avoids using long-term AccessKeys and reduces the risk of key exposure.
-The following options are available: Default PAI Role: Has permissions to access internal PAI products, MaxCompute, and OSS.
+Instance RAM Role | When you access other cloud resources from a DSW instance, you can associate a RAM role with the instance.
+This method uses temporary credentials from Security Token Service (STS) to access other cloud resources.
+This avoids using long-term AccessKey pairs and reduces the risk of key exposure.
+You can configure one of the following instance RAM roles: Default Roles of PAI: Has permissions to access internal PAI products, MaxCompute, and OSS.
 Temporary access credentials issued based on the default PAI role have permissions equivalent to the DSW instance owner when accessing internal PAI products and MaxCompute tables.
 When accessing OSS, it can only access the default storage path bucket configured for the current workspace.
-Custom Role: Configure a custom role for customized or more fine-grained permission management.
-Do Not Associate Role: Select this if you want to access other cloud products directly using an AccessKey.
+Custom Roles: Configure a custom role for customized or more fine-grained permission management.
+Does Not Associate Role: Select this if you want to access other cloud products directly using an AccessKey pair.

-For more information on configuring instance RAM roles, see Configure an instance RAM role for a DSW instance. |
+For more information about how to configure instance RAM roles, see Configure an instance RAM role for a DSW instance. |

 FAQ